 Drink too much after a certain point at night

-There is nothing worse than having to go to the bathroom in the middle of the night while camping.
+Nothing is worse than needing to use the bathroom in the middle of the night while camping.
 Never intoxicate on drugs or alcohol when camping.
 You lose your ability to think straight and sensibly and you could probably harm yourself or others.
 A drunk camper will not hesitate to scamper into the campfire or jump into a pool of muddy water.

 Crawling out of your warm sleeping bag, fumbling around for a torch, braving the cold.. and all those dreadful night sounds.
 So, best thing to do – force yourself to make a bathroom trip at a more comfortable time of the night and don’t go drinking too much after.
 For every one person who becomes quiet and introspective when intoxicated, there are a dozen who get loud and obnoxious.